ljcordero/wikipedia-feature-reader/webapp/README.md

 - jsdom: library that provides custom DOM element matchers for Jest
 - autoprefixer: parse CSS and add vendor prefixes to CSS rules
 - identity-obj-proxy: trivial webpack imports, used for jest css mapping
+- sharp: convert large images in common formats to smaller

 ## 🔨 Installation